Nitro system considerations for performance tuning

 Similarly, a Nitro card can process more packets across multiple flows as opposed to using a single flow.
 To achieve the peak packet processing rate per instance, we recommend at least 100 flows on instances with 100 Gbps or higher aggregate bandwidth.
 As aggregate bandwidth capabilities increase, the number of flows needed to achieve peak processing rates also increases.
 Benchmarking will help you determine what configuration you need to achieve peak rates on your network.

-- Number of Elastic Network Adapter (ENA) queues
+- Elastic Network Adapter (ENA) queues

 -